 Committee of the Full Board

-- 1. Public testimony

-- 2. Establishment of essential knowledge and skills (TEKS)

-- 3. Adopt instructional materials
+- 1. Public testimony - 2.
+Establishment of essential knowledge and skills (TEKS) - 3.
+Instructional materials proclamations and adoption of instructional materials - 4.
+Consideration of the Commissioner of Education's open-enrollment charter school proposals

 Committee on Instruction